mrsimoes/hlnsync/README.md

 ### Possible Improvements

 - Filenames are NOT converted to Unicode.
 To allow using offline database across systems, conversion is required.

+- Extend `cmp` to take hard links into account.

 - Detect renamed directories to obtain a more compact sync schedule.